Post-grunge

-Post-grunge is an offshoot of grunge that has a less abrasive or intense tone than traditional grunge.
+Post-grunge is a musical offshoot of grunge that has a less abrasive or intense tone than traditional grunge.
 Originally, the term was used derisively and indicated mid-1990s alternative rock bands such as Bush, Candlebox, Collective Soul, Live, Foo Fighters, and Silverchair, that emulated the original sound of grunge.

 In the late 1990s, post-grunge became a more clearly defined style that combined the sound and aesthetic of grunge with more commercially accessible songwriting, rising to prominence that lasted into the 2000s.
-Bands such as Foo Fighters, Creed, Matchbox Twenty, Puddle of Mudd, Nickelback, Seether, Staind, Three Days Grace, Breaking Benjamin, and Shinedown achieved mainstream success in this second wave.
+Bands such as Foo Fighters, Creed, Matchbox Twenty, 3 Doors Down, Puddle of Mudd, Nickelback, Seether, and Staind achieved mainstream success in this second wave.
+Some bands in this wave also had crossover with the alternative metal and nu metal genres.

 Characteristics

 During the 1990s, a post-grunge sound emerged that emulated the attitudes and music of grunge, particularly its thick, distorted guitars, but with a less intense and less abrasive tone.
-Unlike a lot of early grunge bands, post-grunge bands often worked through major record labels.
+Unlike many early grunge bands, post-grunge bands often worked through major record labels.
 Post-grunge music tends to be in mid-tempo and is noted for having "a polished, radio-ready production", oftentimes with pop song structures, and incorporated influences from other genres such as classic rock, pop rock, alternative metal, and nu metal.
 Tim Grierson of About.com wrote that musically, post-grunge bands "split the difference between plaintive ballads and aggressive rockers, resulting in songs that combine the two extremes into a sad-eyed, propulsive middle ground".
 On some occasions, post-grunge music features both an electric guitar and an acoustic guitar playing simultaneously.
-Post-grunge tends to have production quality that is much higher and cleaner than grunge.
+Post-grunge tends to have production quality that is more polished than grunge.
 Hence, Graham Hartmann of Metal Injection noted that the genre's second wave "had a vice grip on rock radio from the mid-to-late 2000s—arguably the last time a wave of rock experienced mainstream popularity."